samihadatta/workshop-p5js/README.md

 ### The Real Deal

-1. Now that you learned the basic layout and types of functions that constitute the majority of a `p5.js` application, it is time to build our masterpiece of the day - an interactive physics simulation (did I say "game?").
+1. Now that you have learned the basic layout and types of functions that constitute the majority of a `p5.js` application, it is time to build our masterpiece of the day - an interactive physics simulation (did I say "game?").

 1. First thing first, let us start with a clean slate.